 People often say they are depressed instead of sad.
 But sadness is different from depression.
 Sadness is a natural part of any loss, grief, change or disappointment.

 The pressure to be positive

 You might feel you should try and hide your sadness and be positive to make it easier on the people around you.
 Friends and family might find it hard to cope with their own sadness about your illness.

-Pretending that you are fine all the time uses a lot of energy and will make you feel very tired.
-It can also create distance between you and the people close to you.
+But remember that the most important thing at this time is how you feel.
+Pretending you are fine all the time takes energy and is tiring.
+It also creates distance between you and the people close to you.
 If everyone is trying too hard to act as if all is well, they can’t express how they really feel.